Playground Sale - Save Up To 40%

 Studies show that active communities do better.
 Whether it’s higher graduation and lower obesity rates or better air quality and higher home values, having public greenspaces within your community helps to improve quality of life.
 For communities seeking intergenerational engagement, MOVMNT is the perfect answer.
 It brings people together to play an active game that stimulates both mental and physical development.
 With two options for MOVMNT – MOVMNT Inclusive and MOVMNT Xtreme – the MOVMNT collection of products provides play for all abilities.
 MOVMNT Inclusive is perfect for one or two players and is designed so a user with a mobility device can participate fully in the play experience.
 MOVMNT Xtreme provides an active play experience for an induvial or a larger group of people and offers high replay value with four games to choose from.

 Spending time at the playground is so much fun and helps children develop in a variety of ways from socially and emotionally to physically and cognitively.
 Being prepared with a well-stocked and maintained playground pack can help kids and caregivers have the most fun for the longest time at the playground.
 More time means even more movement, development and enjoyment for everyone.
 Voice of Play recommends sunscreen, water and first aid kits as part of their list of essentials – check out the rest of their recommendations in their blog!
-If you’re ready to start designing your dream playspace, check out some of our fabulous featured playgrounds!
+If you’re ready to start designing your dream playspace, check out some of our fabulous featured playgrounds or contact your local Burke Representative today!

 Sunny skies, excellent coffee and the capitol city of California laid the foundation for what was an incredible week at CPRS 2022.
 Our booth space was full of energy with a MOVMNT tournament in FULL Swing.
 We had a lot of excellent competition, laughs and some serious smack talk, of course.
 In the end the winners battled it out and each of the top three places took home a smart fitness watch to keep them rocking on their MOVMNT journey.